 You’ll see a link at the bottom that shows all of the validated URLs.

-If there was a change in the site, like if a plugin or theme was activated, it can help to reset the validation status of your site via a WP CLI command:
+If there was a change in the site, like if a plugin or theme was activated, you can reset the validation status of your site via a WP CLI command:

 $ wp amp validation reset